How to Spend a Week in Oahu: 7 Day Oahu Itinerary

 Snorkeling

 You’ll likely be up early adjusting to the time change, making it perfect to catch the 9:00am snorkeling tour.
-There are a few different snorkeling options but we chose Captain Bruce Kaneohe Bay Sandbar Cruise with Snorkel and we weren’t disappointed!
+There are a few different snorkeling options but we chose Kaneohe Sandbar Snorkeling Tour and we weren’t disappointed!

 After the snorkeling cruise is over you’ll have about 20-30 minutes before the shuttles pick you up.
 I recommend using this time to get some soft serve ice cream at the snack shack by the bathrooms.
 We got the ube and pineapple flavors- 10/10 you have to try!